CloudVLab/terraform-lab-foundation/gce_instance/README.md

 ![CloudBuild](https://badger-kjyo252taq-uc.a.run.app/build/status?project=qwiklabs-resources&id=2585d58a-918e-4bf1-b4de-e1c3a2ed949c)

-Create a VM based on the Terraform configuration in the main.tf file
+Create a virtual machine based on a Terraform configuration

 ## Configuration
-Qwiklabs requires some values to be defined as part of the provisioning process.
+__NOTE:__ Qwiklabs requires some values to be defined as part of the provisioning process.

 ```
 gcp_project_id = "my-gcp-project"